roku-on-it/roku-on-it/README.md

 ### roku

-Just a guy looking to make my developer workflow more awesome, build performant projects, understand memory, and ultimately craft really awesome software :P
+Just a guy looking to make my developer workflow more awesome and craft really awesome software :P

 ### More about me
 I have a strong passion for software development and constantly strive to improve my skills and knowledge.
-Currently, I am focused on developing projects with Rust, TypeScript and .NET, and I am always interested in exploring new technologies and tools that can help me build better software.
+Currently, I am focused on developing projects with Go, Rust, TypeScript and .NET, and I am always interested in exploring new technologies and tools that can help me build better software.

 In addition to those, I also have a keen interest in low-level programming and Cloud Technologies ( AWS particularly :> ).
 Understanding of Cloud Computing is crucial to building performant and scalable web applications IMO.